seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 To have me out of Egypt, made wars here;
 For which myself, the ignorant motive, do
 So far ask pardon as befits mine honour
-To stoop in such a case.
+To stoop in such a case. /

 **LEPIDUS**
-'Tis noble spoken.
+/ 'Tis noble spoken.

 **MECAENAS**
 If it might please you, to enforce no further
 The griefs between ye: to forget them quite
 Were to remember that the present need
-Speaks to atone you.
+Speaks to atone you. /

 **LEPIDUS**
-Worthily spoken, Mecaenas.
+/ Worth'ly spoken, Mecaenas.

 **DOMITIUS ENOBARBUS**
 Or, if you borrow one another's love for the